joy tirade

 I have become a lens-based artist, but my earlier identity as a painter shines through in my art.
 I have worked with watercolor, ink, light, salt, indigo, and heat.
 In the past, I have worked with oil paint, sequin fabric, bleach, and velvet.
 As I pursue the truth of these materials, my work explores human perception and longing.
 I connect with the material's inherent qualities and properties as I work.
 I listen for the work that needs making.
 I record it with experimental video or in alternative process photography.

-My work is my way of exploring my experience of human perception.
-To understand what it means to be human in our dynamic and changing environment.
-My work addresses personal and collective memory and questions about time and being.
+My work explores human perception and understanding of what it means to be human in our dynamic and changing environment.
+It addresses personal and collective memory and questions about time and being.

 My research investigates embodiment, displacement, language, and longing.
 I often use the body or the absence of the body to articulate a yearning for a better future.
 A future yet to be imagined or expressed.
 I contemplate art history, pop culture, speculative fiction, and emerging technologies.
 My immersive videos and paintings provide pathways for connection in our disconnected time through phenomenological inquiry.